Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.NFR.accessibility.md

 ### aria
-- aria-label: used if we have an image inside hyperlink and no text.
+- **aria-label**: used if we have an image inside hyperlink and no text.
+It gives elements a programmatic accessible name so that screen readers can let the user know what the element will do once interacted with.
-- aria-expanded: for menus.
+- **aria-expanded**: When a screen reader lands on an element with the attribute "aria-expanded", it announced the status as either "expanded" or "collapsed". eg: for menus.
-- aria-labelledby: for images with captions.
+- **aria-labelledby**: for images with captions.
 DRY with writing alt and caption.
 Add aria-labelledby="id-of-element-where-caption-is-wriiten"
+- **aria-hidden**: aria-hidden="true" hides the element from assistive technologies.
-- use roles for elements that are not being used as there usual self.
+- **role**: use roles for elements that are not being used as there usual self.

 ### images
 - use alt="" for background images.
 - always add alt tag for images added with `<img>` tag.
 Skipping it would result in screen reader to announce the file name.
 Yikes!

+### bypass blocks
+adding bypass blocks allows us to skip blocks while navigating site through tab.

 ## Screen readers